damianoamatruda/masters-of-renaissance/deliverables/Communication protocol.md

 2. Buying a development card
 3. Activating the production

+Since the player may want to make a secondary move after the main action, the server waits for a `turn_end` message to switch to the next player (timeouts are used in case the player takes too long to make a move/is AFK).

 ## Getting resources from the market
 The following needs to be specified:
 1. Which row/column the player wants to take the resources from